EC-Earth/cmor-metadata-fixer/README.md

 ```shell
 ./versions.sh -l CMIP6/
 ```
 If so (this happens when during running the script the date changed because you crossed midnight), you need to set one version (you can choose what you want, but it should be a different and later date than the one which was previously published).
-One can set the date for instance to January 20 2020 by:
+One can set the date for instance to September 20 2024 by:
 ```shell
 ./versions.sh -v v20240920 -m CMIP6/